 Can a private lender offer forbearance without triggering CFPB rules?

-Business-purpose private mortgage loans are generally exempt from CFPB’s consumer mortgage servicing rules, but consumer fixed-rate private mortgages are not.
+Business-purpose private mortgage loans fall outside CFPB consumer mortgage servicing rules, but consumer fixed-rate private mortgages do not.
 The applicable framework depends on how the loan was originated and documented.
-Lenders must identify the loan’s regulatory classification before structuring any forbearance.
+Lenders must identify the loan's regulatory classification before structuring any forbearance.
 Consult a qualified attorney before proceeding.

 What happens to lien priority when I modify a private mortgage?